Theatre marketing ideas for the Digital Age: Pt. 1

 Theaters aren’t taking full advantage of the online resources that could generate buzz and sell more tickets.

-Theater marketing ideas to make you smash hit online
+Theater marketing ideas for the digital age: Be a smash hit online

 First of all, the purpose of social media is NOT to sell tickets.
-I know – counterintuitive, considering we JUST said that online resources could make you sales.
+I know – this is counterintuitive, considering we JUST said that online resources could make you sales.
 But hear us out.

 It’s no secret when it comes to sales: everyone hates being sold to.
 If every tweet your theatre posts is just a push to buy tickets, who’s going to follow you for long?
 Make your twitter as creative as your productions are.
 Show them what you’ve got!